About Autonomous AI Database

 The CPU type, that is, ECPU or OCPU is determined by the parent Autonomous Exadata VM Cluster's compute type.
 This value defaults to 2 ECPUs or 1 OCPU depending on the CPU type.

-Compute Management in Autonomous Database
+Compute Management in Autonomous AI Database

 CPU Auto Scaling

-CPU auto scaling permits Autonomous Database to automatically use up to three times as many CPUs as specified by CPU Count as the workload on the database increases.
+CPU auto scaling permits Autonomous AI Database to automatically use up to three times as many CPUs as specified by CPU Count as the workload on the database increases.

-You can enable CPU Auto Scaling while provisioning an Autonomous Database or after one has already been provisioned.
+You can enable CPU Auto Scaling while provisioning an Autonomous AI Database or after one has already been provisioned.

 Storage

-You can specify the storage to allocate to your database in terabytes (GB) while provisioning an Autonomous Database.
+You can specify the storage to allocate to your database in terabytes (GB) while provisioning an Autonomous AI Database.

 The minimum value is 32 GB.